 The TMJ is a hinge-like joint located in the jaw that connects the lower part of the skull to the top section of the mandible or jaw bone.
 This small, but powerful joint, is responsible for jaw movement, connecting the jaw to the skull, and it is essential for several functions, including eating, speaking, and yawning.
-When your TMJ becomes dysfunctional, you will likely experience symptoms such as restricted movement of the jaw, popping and clicking sounds when opening and closing your mouth.
+When your TMJ becomes dysfunctional, you will likely experience symptoms such as restricted jaw movement, popping and clicking sounds when opening and closing your mouth.
 Depending on the severity of the disorder, the pain may increase with jaw motions, and some may experience it even at rest.

 TMJ disorder is often misdiagnosed as something else, but some symptoms of TMJD are unmistakable.
-For example, clicking and popping in the jaw are very rarely anything other than TMJ disorder.
+For example, clicking and popping in the jaw are rarely anything other than TMJ disorder.
 Other symptoms of this condition can be easily be confused with different health issues such as headaches are often misdiagnosed as migraines, earaches are usually diagnosed as coming from something other than a joint near the ear.
 To properly diagnose the concern, your dentist, who specializes in TMJ, looks at all the symptoms to see if it is a TMJ issue or something else.
-To understand TMJ disorder symptoms, here are the top 8 common symptoms of patients experiencing TMJ disorder.
+To understand TMJ disorder symptoms, here are the top 7 common symptoms of patients experiencing TMJ disorder.

-If you notice that your jaw pops when you open your mouth, clicks or makes other unusual sounds when you yawn, whenever you open and close your mouth, or while eating chewy foods, these are clear signs that you might have TMJ disorder.
-Like any other joint in the body, the temporomandibular joint should not make sounds when it’s in use.
+If you notice that your jaw pops when you open your mouth, clicks or makes other unusual sounds when you yawn, whenever you open and close your mouth, or while eating chewy foods, these are clear signs that you might have a TMJ disorder.
+Like any other joint in the body, the temporomandibular joint should not make sounds when used.
 Noises from this joint indicate that something is not functioning correctly and should be looked at by your dentist, who specializes in treating TMJ.

 TMJ related jaw pain can reach beyond the jaw and can occur in various locations in your body.
 When the temporomandibular joint isn’t working correctly, most patients experience pain in their jaw, temples, and it can also occur in the shoulders and neck.
 In some cases, patients experience pain and pressure in the sinus or eye area.
 Because of the intricate positioning of the TMJ, several areas of the body will experience pain when the jaw joint becomes damaged and is not functioning correctly.

 Do you wake up with a migraine or headache every single morning?
-This is far from ordinary and usually indicates that there is something more going on.
+This is far from ordinary and usually indicates something more going on.
 The most common cause of frequent migraines and headaches is due to TMD.
 Approximately 40% of people diagnosed with TMD will suffer from frequent severe migraines and headaches.
 If you find yourself experiencing these types of symptoms on an ongoing basis, your Fairview TMJ dentist recommends scheduling an appointment with a dentist who can treat TMJ pain.

-Although most cases of TMD and TMJ present with pain in the jaw area, it can also affect the ears due to the proximity of where the joint is located.
+Although most cases of TMD are present with pain in the jaw area, it can also affect the ears due to the proximity of where the joint is located.
 If you experience frequent earaches, clogged ears, or tinnitus without any other symptoms, it can result from TMD and not an ear infection or allergies.

 It’s common for patients to feel pain throughout the upper body, such as the neck and shoulders.
 While poor posture contributes to this extra pain, it may also be a reaction to what you are experiencing when you have joint pain.

 If you notice that your teeth look worn down or have chips or cracks you don’t remember getting from an injury, it could be a sign that you also have a temporomandibular joint disorder.
-When there is an imbalance in the bite, your jaw, muscles, and teeth do not work in harmony.
+When there is an imbalance in the bite, your jaw muscles, and teeth do not work in harmony.
 Patients with a misaligned bite can also cause patients to clench and grind their teeth, changing the bite even further and leading to additional problems.
 When visiting your general dentist, your dentist will be able to see if there are any signs of clenching and teeth grinding that need to be addressed.